synopse/mORMot2/static/ReadMe.md

 ## Folder Content

-This folder contains all raw binary files needed for FPC and Delphi static linking.
+This folder should contain all raw binary files needed for FPC and Delphi static linking.

-If this folder is void (e.g. when retrieved from https://synopse.info/fossil), you can download all the needed sub-folders from http://synopse.info/files/sqlite3fpc.7z
+If this folder is void (e.g. when retrieved from https://synopse.info/fossil), you can download all the needed sub-folders from a matching release from https://github.com/synopse/mORMot2/releases

 ## Static Linking